 We won’t forget the human component: The living culture that defines this magnificent region… from weathered fishermen and shepherds to the Gaelic-speaking Harris tweed weavers of the Isle of Lewis & Harris.

-Plus, we’ll sample a wee dram, get to learn about malt whiskey and photograph at the Talisker Distillery on the Isle of Skye.
+Plus, our visit coincides with Whisky Month and the Hebridean Whisky Festival.
 And other highlights include a ride on the Jacobite Steam Train (aka Hogwarts Express)… Glencoe… ancient Neolithic standing stones… traditional earth-roofed croft houses… Urquhart Castle, on Loch Ness… and, of course, Edinburgh.

 Participants arrive and settle into our hotel in Edinburgh.
 Meet with Christopher in the evening for orientation, plus a set-the-scene slide show, then a welcome dinner.
 Overnight in Edinburgh.